-To obligate or expend award funding, all State or local government entities must comply with a new grant condition requiring compliance with 8 U.S.C. § 1373 regarding prohibitions or restrictions on sending to, requesting or receiving from, maintaining, or exchanging information on citizenship or immigration status, including any prohibitions or restrictions imposed or established by a State or local government entity or official.
+To obligate or expend FY 2020 award funding, all State or local government entities must require that no funded program or activity is subject to any prohibitions or restrictions on sending to, requesting or receiving from, maintaining, or exchanging information regarding citizenship or immigration status with components of the U.S. Department of Homeland Security or any other federal, state or local government entity.
+This includes any prohibitions or restrictions imposed or established by a State or local government entity or official.
 This condition applies throughout the grant award period.
-The full text of this grant condition may be found in the appendices.
+The full text of this grant condition may be found in the appendices...